 how governments can guide the educational space to counter hate speech by using dialogue as a tool.

 Fostering media and information literacy - Community media projects

 organized in cooperation with CMFE Community Media Forum Europe

 Friday June 11 from 14:00 to 15:20

-Follow conference via LIVESTREAM: 10 JUNE - 11 JUNE and 11 JUNE (World Café 2)
+Follow conference via LIVESTREAM: 10 JUNE - 11 JUNE (World Café 2)

 Martina Chapman, Independent consultant in Media Literacy and Digital engagement, coauthor, Council of Europe study on “Supporting quality journalism through media and information literacy”

 "There is a need for further action and co-ordination in a wider scope"